yuvalbennaim/simpleton-state-manager/README.md

 # Simpleton State Manager

 A super simple State Manager for your modern Web Application.
-In fact, it's so simple, that simple is in it's name.
+In fact, it's so simple, that simple is in its name.

-Whether you use an MVC framework such as React, Angular, Vue, WebComponents or plain Vanilla Javascript, this universal, lightweight solution is all you need to manage your Application's Frontend state, no matter how complex it gets.
+Whether you use an MVC framework such as React, Angular, Vue, WebComponents or plain Vanilla JavaScript, this universal, lightweight solution is all you need to manage your Application's Frontend state, no matter how complex it gets.

 For any questions, comments or complaints: **yuvalbenniam@gmail.com**

-## The Fundametals
+## The Fundamentals

 This State Manager is a plain JavaScript class which follows the Singleton Design Pattern.
 There is ever only a single instance of the class that is constructed per a browser window context.
-Every invokation of the constructor returns the very same object reference.
+Every invocation of the constructor returns the very same object reference.

-The Models are stored in the class's private member (identified by the "#" prefix) that is protectd from the outside code and is accessed exclusively through a Proxy object.
+The Models are stored in the class's private member (identified by the "#" prefix) that is protected from the outside code and is accessed exclusively through a Proxy object.

-Once you instanciate a SimpletonStateManager you can use it to store an almost limitless amount of individual Models, retrieve them as needed and subscribe to their changes.
+Once you instantiate a SimpletonStateManager you can use it to store an almost limitless amount of individual Models, retrieve them as needed and subscribe to their changes.

 You can even store functions as models.

-### Instanciating a SimpletonStateManager
+### Instantiating a SimpletonStateManager

 ```javascript
   const store = new SimpletonStateManager(); //everyone gets the same static instance